 Joggers have shared anecdotes of sudden sounds of snivelling, in nooks and corners of the area, while jogging.
 There have also been instances where people suffered from injuries all over their bodies, mysteriously, after falling into the lake while kayaking.
 Not just that, a few years ago, there was a mysterious fire breakout near the reservoir, out of nowhere.

-A spiritual ceremony was recently conducted to eradicate all negative energy near the Bedok Reservoir.
+A spiritual ceremony was conducted to eradicate all negative energy near the Bedok Reservoir.
 This place undoubtedly tops the list of the most haunted places in Singapore, and after hearing one of the many stories related to Bedok, you would agree.

 8. Old Changi Hospital - The Tortured Zone

 Built in the 1930s, the Old Changi Hospital is considered to another of Singapore’s most haunted places.
 Especially the corridors are said to be haunted by the departed spirits.
+Old Changi Hospital served as an Army Hospital before it was invaded by the Japanese in 1942 and was used as a torture camp during World War II, rather than to treat the wounded.
+The long-abandoned buildings are now said to be full of spirits of the dead soldiers who were brutally tortured to death by the Japanese.

 There have been several reports of shadows wandering here and there, fading in and out of sight and loud unexplained screams are often heard, coming from the halls of this old hospital.